localz/Spotz3-Android-SDK/README.md

                 true    // you can set this flag to 'true' and the SDK will start scanning automatically after initialisation );

 The SDK will communicate with Spotz servers, authenticate, and register a device.
-Then it will download spots that you registered on the [Spotz console](https://spotz.localz.io).
+It will download all spots you registered on the [Spotz console](https://spotz.localz.io).
 The SDK will handle any changes you've made to your server configuration.

 Your project is now ready to start using the Spotz SDK!